 Typically carers work on a self employed basis as this is usually the most convenient arrangement for the client and the carer.
 We check that the carer has registered as self employed but they are responsible for paying their tax and national insurance.

 If you need a replacement carer in a hurry we will go out of our way to find someone for you as quickly as possible.

 We provide a suggested contract between the carer and the client.
 Amendments can be made to this contract between the carer and the client as long as both parties are happy.
 This contract outlines what the client and carer are to expect from each other.

-Our service fee is £12.80 a day and this is paid as a single invoice at the end of the month, ideally via bank transfer.
+Our service fee is paid either as a single invoice at the end of the month, ideally via bank transfer, or a standing order.
 Short term placements can be paid as a single invoice.
 The carer’s fee is paid directly to the carer, ideally via a bank transfer.
 Carers usually like to be paid every fortnight, and some like to be paid weekly if possible.
 Other methods of payment such as a cheque can also be arranged.